influxdata/influxdb-client-js/influxdb-client-apis.label.properties.md

 ## Label.properties property

-Key/Value pairs associated with this label.
-Keys can be removed by sending an update with an empty value.
+Key-value pairs associated with this label.
+To remove a property, send an update with an empty value (`""`<!-- -->) for the key.

 <b>Signature:</b>